 When you’re using the report builder to ask a question about your data, filters and filter logic allow you to get more specific, and row limits help you limit the answer you receive.
 First, let’s take a high-level look at these features, and then we’ll walk you through how to build a filter.

-- Go to Reports and click New Report.
+- Go to the Reports tab and click on New Report .

-- Select the ‘Accounts’ report type and click Continue.
+- Select the ‘Accounts’ report type and click Create.

 - Choose a field from the first drop-down list.
 For this example, let’s choose Type.

 Nice job!
 You’ve just created a report filter that shows all of your Accounts where the Type = Customer - Direct.
-Click Run to see your results.
-Please note, depending on which org you’re using to practice these steps, you may or may not see data in your report at runtime.
+Click Run Report to see your results.
+Please note, depending on which org you’re using to run through this tutorial, you may or may not see data in your report at runtime.

 Here’s a handy shortcut.
 When creating a filter, try dragging a field from the fields pane to the filters pane.
 Voilà!
 You’re ready to build your next filter.
 You can also use the type-ahead feature to locate a field.
 You’ve got options!

 In the above example, we used the ‘Equals’ operator to create our filter, however there are a number of operators you can use in building your reports.
 However, a word of caution: Watch your performance carefully when using ‘Not Equals’ as an operator.
 The full list of operators can be found here: https://help.salesforce.com/HTViewHelpDoc?id=filter_operators.htm.